HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 My dissertation is mainly focuses on long-term predictive modeling of big spatio-temporal data.
 This field presents unique challenges because spatio-temporal modeling deals with nonlinear correlations over time and space.
 With the dimensionality of the time and space measurements increasing, the number of elements potentially contributing to a target sharply grows, making the target's long-term behavior highly complex, chaotic, highly dynamic, and hard to predict.
 So my study focus on two challenges:

- - big dimensionality: feature selection to identify the most relevant and meaningful features from the original Spatio-temporal feature space in order to improve learning accuracy, reduces the computation time, and facilitates an enhanced understanding for the learning model and data.
+ - big dimensionality: I use feature selection to identify the most relevant and meaningful features from the original Spatio-temporal feature space in order to improve learning accuracy, reduces the computation time, and facilitates an enhanced understanding for the learning model and data.

  - Second, forecasting long-term dynamics in nonlinear chaotic systems can be pretty tricky because of how sensitive they are to initial conditions and how errors can grow exponentially.
 So, I proposed a new recurrent architecture called error trajectory tracking to better evaluate the consequences of local errors when modeling nonlinear systems.
 This model can help us make more reliable predictions further into the future.